ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Attesters vary from one vendor to another, and for a given vendor from one product to another.
 Not only Attesters can evolve and therefore new measurement types need to be expressed, but an Endorser may also want to provide new security relevant attributes about an Attester at a future point in time.

-This document specifies Concise Reference Integrity Manifests (CoRIM) a CBOR {{-cbor}} based data model addressing the above challanges by using an extensible format common to all supply chain actors and Verifiers.
+This document specifies Concise Reference Integrity Manifests (CoRIM) a CBOR {{-cbor}} based data model addressing the above challenges by using an extensible format common to all supply chain actors and Verifiers.
 CoRIM enables Verifiers to reconcile a complex and scattered supply chain into a single homogeneous view.

 ## Terminology and Requirements Language